It is our choices that show who we truly are, far more than our abilities.

 Miss Hosker also helps us with our learning

 In PSHE we have looked at our rights and responsibilities at school and in the wider world.
-We have also looked at how working as a team and our behaviours can effect the learning of others.
+We have also looked at how working as a team and our behaviours can affect the learning of others.

 In science we have looked at the 3 states of matter: solid, liquid and gas.
 We have investigated how the particles of these 3 states look and act and how some materials can change state through freezing, melting, evaporating and condensing.
 Our experiments have also shown us how the water cycle works.